zoeskan/MCB185/course/unit9-programs.md

 ## Library Path ##

-For your homework, you will have to compelte the rest of the `90dust.py` program.
+For your homework, you will have to complete the rest of the `90dust.py` program.
 But as soon as you `import mcb185` you will get an error.
 You have two
 choices: (1) copy-paste the `read_fasta()` from `mcb185.py` or (2) learn about
 library paths.
 Obviously, we're going to do the second.